-A state tax-exempt bond fund invests in municipal bonds whose interest income is exempt from federal income tax and also from state income tax for residents of states where the bonds in the portfolio are issued.
-For example, a New York tax-exempt bond fund would generally consist of municipal bonds issued in that state, which would be tax-exempt for residents of the state of New York.
+A state tax-exempt bond fund typically invests in municipal bonds whose interest income is exempt from federal income tax and from state income tax for residents of states in which the bonds in the portfolio are issued.
+That might be a little confusing, so here’s an example: A New York tax-exempt bond fund would generally consist of municipal bonds issued in that state, which would be tax-exempt for residents of the state of New York.

-As the name implies, a multisector bond fund is designed to provide one-stop access to a variety of bond types.
+Just like the name implies, a multisector bond fund is designed to be a one-stop shop for access to a variety of bond types.
 Depending on the fund, a multisector fund might invest in corporate bonds (including high-yield junk bonds), international bonds, Treasury securities and mortgage-backed bonds, as well as other debt instruments.
-The fund might have a target allocation to each category, but it may deviate from those targeted percentages depending on what sectors the fund’s manager feels are positioned to do well.
+The fund might target a certain allocation for each category, but it may deviate from those targeted percentages, depending on which sectors the fund manager feels are positioned to do well.
 By holding multiple types of bonds — or in some cases, multiple types of other bond funds — a multisector bond fund has a great deal of flexibility to adjust to changing economic and market conditions.

 Because of that flexibility, it’s important to understand a specific multisector bond fund’s investing parameters.
-Though it may seem strange given how broad their mandate typically is, multisector bond funds do not necessarily correlate closely with the overall U.S. bond market.
-Returns are generally highly dependent on the manager’s decisions about not only individual securities but about how the fund’s assets are allocated to the various sectors it covers.
-The percentage a fund typically devotes to, say, ultrasafe Treasury bonds compared to junk bonds will affect not only its returns but its volatility.
-Because a multisector bond fund demands expertise in a variety of debt instruments, a manager’s experience and expertise are especially important.
+Though it may seem strange given how broad their mandate typically is, multisector bond funds don’t necessarily correlate closely with the overall U.S. bond market.
+Returns are generally highly dependent on the manager’s decisions about not only individual securities, but about how the fund’s assets are allocated to the various sectors it covers.
+The percentage a fund typically devotes to, say, Treasury bonds, which carry relatively low risk, compared to junk bonds will affect both its returns and its volatility.
+Because a multisector bond fund demands expertise in a variety of debt instruments, a manager’s experience and acumen are especially important.

-Some bonds, known as convertible bonds, not only pay interest but give the bondholder the right to convert a corporate bond into shares of the company’s common stock.
-Because of that feature, convertible bonds and the funds that invest in them are affected not only by interest rates, as all bonds are, but also by changes in the associated stock prices.
+Convertible bonds pay interest and also give you the right to convert a corporate bond into shares of the company’s stock.
+Because of that feature, convertible bonds and the funds that invest in them are affected not only by interest rates (as all bonds are), but also by changes in the associated stock prices.

 A convertible bond fund is likely to benefit if stock prices rise, because the conversion feature on its bond holdings becomes more valuable (though a convertible bond usually is not as volatile as the company’s stock price).
-Conversely, if stock prices fall, a convertible bond fund’s value could drop (depending on which companies’ convertibles the fund holds, of course).
+On the other hand, if stock prices fall, a convertible bond fund’s value could drop.
 Convertible bonds combine the income and relative price stability of bonds with the potential for capital appreciation.

 A mutual fund streamlines the process of investing in convertible bonds.
 A fund may have a lower minimum investment than an individual bond.
 Also, the performance of mutual funds can be less challenging to compare than that of individual convertibles.